Revenue

 Year Ended December 31,

-Revenue for unsatisfied performance obligations expected to be recognized in the future for contracts with an original expected duration of greater than one year was $0.7 million and $0.8 million as of December 31, 2025 and 2024, respectively.
+Revenue for unsatisfied performance obligations expected to be recognized in the future for contracts with an original expected duration of greater than one year was $0.8 million and $0.2 million as of December 31, 2024 and 2023, respectively.
 These amounts do not include contracts with an original expected duration of less than one year, which is the majority of the Company’s contracts.
-As of December 31, 2025 and 2024, total deferred revenue was $0.6 million in each period, which is anticipated to be recognized during the succeeding 12-month period and therefore recorded in the current portion of deferred revenue within the consolidated balance sheets.
+As of December 31, 2024 and 2023, total deferred revenue was $0.6 million and $0.3 million, respectively.
+Remaining deferred revenue that is anticipated to be recognized during the succeeding 12-month period is recorded in the current portion of deferred revenue within the consolidated balance sheets.

 About Revenue Disclosures